 The GCP delivers the JCS at the local level but will also set out policies that seek to address local issues and opportunities in the City.
 It will identify where and how new development will taken place to make sure requirements are met, and new developments positively contribute to the City's needs.

 It will also set out a framework for managing and enhancing the historic and natural environment such as open spaces, areas of recreation and the historic environment.

 The GCP is underpinned by a significant number of evidence studies.
-Some of these pieces of research are still being undertaken but will be completed before the next stage in the process – Pre-Submission.
-For more information, view the
+For more information, view the evidence base pages.

 What's happened so far?